tinhnh2/Qmix/README.md

 In followings we will instruct you how to estimate 4-matrix mixture models from a set of alignments.

--	Download Qmix.sh script; and the scripts folder that includes scripts for all steps of the Qmix algorithm.
+-	Download Qmix.py script; and the workflow folder that includes scripts for all steps of the Qmix algorithm.
 The scripts are written in Python so please install Python.
 -	The Qmix scripts are built from the IQ-TREE software (iqtree.org), therefore, you need the iqtree version 2.2.0 or later and set PATH to the iqtree program (i.e. export PATH=path_to_iqtree:$PATH)
 -	Create a folder containing all alignments.
 For testing purpose, download “hssp200.zip” file from folder data; extract the file to get the folder hssp200 containing 200 HSSP alignments.
 -	Execute the Qmix program as followings: cd

- Qmix.py -model rate_model -cor correlation_threshold -threads number_threads -initial start_matrix -data training_alignment_set
+ python Qmix.py -model rate_model -cor correlation_threshold -threads number_threads -initial start_matrix -data training_alignment_set

 options: